noargs/ARM-cortex-m-FreeRTOS-stm32fx/03_led_block_tasks/README.md

 ## Exercise

-* Toogle 3 LEDs of the STM32F407 DISC board with the duration as shown in the below graph.
+* Toggle 3 LEDs of the STM32F407 DISC board with the duration as shown in the below graph.

 * Create 3 FreeRTOS tasks of the same priority to handle 3 different LEDs